Why Your Boiler Fires Up Then Turns Off

 Common causes of boiler short cycling

 A number of issues can be the cause of boiler short cycling but the most likely is an oversized boiler.
-Other issues will likely be displayed by the boiler on the digital display as an error code – visit our comprehensive list of boiler manufacturer error codes to find out what they mean.
+Other issues will likely be displayed by the boiler on the digital display as an error code.

 The leading cause of a short cycling boiler is an oversized boiler.
 Essentially, this means that the boiler installed in your home is more powerful than is needed to meet demand.
 And you’ll notice that the boiler fires up then turns off.